simplykeerthana/Mosse-Cybersecurity-Internship/README.md

 This is a cybersecurity Internship Online Platform to receive a professional industry recognized certificate.

-Goal to complete this Internship before December 2020.
+Goal to complete this Internship before February 2020.

-**** Aiming to land a Cybersecurity position for summer.

 **** all these content below is from the internship dashboard.
 This readme is a checklist to keep me on track.